techtocore/Cpp-Guard/README.md

 3. Removing leading white-space
 4. Removing line breaks
 5. Handling all preprocessor directives, 'using' declarations and single-line 'else' clauses where the braces have been omitted.
+6. Replacing string with its hex equivalent

 ## Todo

 1. Optimize stripping of comments using regex
 2. Implement renaming of variables
-3. Change string encoding type
+3. Change string encoding type - DONE